The Difference Between Phishing and Spear-Phishing

 Awareness Is Important

-Spear-phishing attacks are the cause of many expensive data breaches.
+Spear-phishing attacks are the cause of many expensive data breach.
 According to the FBI’s 2021 Internet Crime Report, in 2018, BEC attacks cost American businesses $2.4 billion, while phishing attacks cost victims more than $44 million.

 Using an email filter can help prevent phishing emails that contain known phishing URLs.
 Similarly, if an email contains an attachment with a known signature, a traditional email filter will catch it.
 However, if a phishing URL is an unknown threat, or if you get an email allegedly from someone you know that doesn’t contain a URL or attachment, it will pass through most filters.